marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   use/single def temporaries are replaced at their use location with their defining expression.
 This results in non-GIMPLE code, but gives the expanders much more complex trees to work on resulting in better RTL generation.
-This is enabled by default at :option:`-O` and higher.
+This is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-slsr

   Perform straight-line strength reduction on trees.
 This recognizes related expressions involving multiplications and replaces them by less expensive calculations when possible.
-This is enabled by default at :option:`-O` and higher.
+This is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-vectorize